Kingfisher fails to make the most of UK sunshine

-LONDON Shares in Kingfisher (KGF.L), Europe's biggest home improvements retailer, fell 6 percent on Thursday as pressure on profit margins and a smaller than expected sales boost from warmer weather pushed first-quarter earnings below forecasts.
+LONDON Shares in Kingfisher, Europe's biggest home improvements retailer, fell 6 percent on Thursday as pressure on profit margins and a smaller than expected sales boost from warmer weather pushed first-quarter earnings below forecasts.

 The owner of B&Q in Britain and Castorama and Brico Depot in France said underlying operating profit for the 13 weeks to May 3 grew 20 percent to 142 million pounds ($237 million).
 Results a year ago were depressed by bad weather across much of Europe.